mortar-works/mortar-website/src/site/use-cases/communication platform.md

 ---
-title: Reaching isolated older residents in Hackney
+title: Reaching isolated older residents
 pageImage: hc01.jpg
 homepageImage: hc01.jpg
 description: |-
-  Mortar designed and delivers Hackney Council's membership programme for older residents, delivering communication tools, outreach and network management for over 40 cultural partners.
-The tailored version of Hoop'd includes bespoke modules for delivering accessible information and relationship management tools  designed to support those with multiple access needs.
+  Our platform Hoop'd provides bespoke local area implementations, delivering communication tools, outreach and community network management.
+We are boosting the capacity of over 40 cuture and health partners in London Borough of Hackney to ensure opportunities are reaching those that need them most.

 order: 1
 ---